logan-graves/sonos-control-widget/README.md

 ## Learning Objectives
 - More practice with APIs
 - Learn to use SOAP
+- Learn to make Widgets (iOS) using Scriptable

 *Currently focused on other projects; this repo is here as a reminder.*